AurumAcademy/netlify-aurumacademy/src/pages/classes/project-code.md

 summary: >-
   Dive into the creative programming process by working on an app or game with a mentor!
 Fun and challenging for all skill levels.
 target: 4th-9th
-cost: '$25/hr'
+cost: '$20/hr'
 bios:
   - Trinity Chung
 ---

 # Project Code

-Project Code is a creative programming course where you can learn how to code by making something awesome!

-First, we will cover programming basics and good planning/designing practices.
-Then we will delve into making a project of the student's choice.
+This class builds upon the foundational knowledge of Programming Principles.
+In Project Code, the student will develop their own game/app!
 Project creation will be guided during lessons, and students will be encouraged (but not required) to work outside of lessons.

 ### Pricing
-* Cost: TBD
-* Estimate: $25 per child per hour
+* $20 per child per lesson hour

 ## Curriculum

-### Programming Crash Course
-* How a Computer Thinks
-* From Blocks to Code
+### Phase 1 - Planning and Designing
+Think before you code!
+First we will set our goals and create a list of key features and brainstorm how they would be implemented.

+Some ideas:
+* idle/tapper game
+* local play hangman
+* text adventure/chatbot

+### Phase 2 - Familiarizing with the environment
+Students will choose their development environment and learn how to use the frameworks.

+Recommended environments:
-  * Loops
+* pygame
-  * Functions
+* code.org
-  * Console Basics
+* repl.it

-### Creating an App/Game
+### Phase 3 - Creating
-* Planning the product
-* Guided Creation
+During sessions students will get guidance and input from teachers and peers.

+### Phase 4 - Deployment
+We will wrap up the creation process and learn how to export and deploy the product.

-### Deployment and Presentation
+### Phase 5 - Presentation
-* Exporting project
+We will hold a presentation session and share our creations with one another.

-* With permission, I will publish students' work to this website
+With permission, I will publish students' work to this website.